-At Lancashire Mind our vision is Mental Wellbeing for All and we won’t stop until everyone in Lancashire can achieve good mental health and wellbeing, people living with a mental health condition get the right support when needed and people aren’t differently because of their mental health.
+At Lancashire Mind, we won’t stop until everyone in Lancashire can achieve good mental health and wellbeing, people living with a mental health condition get the right support when needed and people aren’t treated differently because of their mental health.

 Everyday our team are working with people across Lancashire but we can’t do it alone.

 Why a regular gift?